List of ecoregions affected by woody plant encroachment: Tanzania

 In Tanzania woody encroachment has been studied in the savanna ecosystem of the Maswa Game Reserve, with detected shrub growth rates of up to 2.6% per annum.
 Vachellia drepanolobium is the dominant species.
 Moreover, observed increases of shrubland in the Serengeti Plains are attributed to woody plant encroachment.
 Studies indicate that intensive cattle ranching is a cause of woody encroachment, for example with Vachellia zanzibarica.
 In Mwanga district, woody plant cover has increased significantly due to overgrazing.
 Fire management was studied as mitigation and management tool for woody encroachment in Tanzania.

 Uganda

 Bush encroachment in Uganda is found to have negative impacts on livestock farming.
-In selected study areas farm income was twice as high on farm that implemented bush control, compared to farms with high bush densities.
+In selected study areas farm income was twice as high on farms that implemented bush control, compared to farms with high bush densities.
 Woody encroachment affects the savanna adjacent to the Kagera River.
+A continent-wide analysis of satellite imagery found that woody cover in sub-Saharan Africa increased by 8% over three decades, with Uganda among the four countries showing a mean fractional increase of more than 30%.